We may earn affiliate commissions for the recommended products. Learn more.

 SiteGround offers customer support via multiple channels.
 The live chat, phone support, and help desk tickets are available 24/7 – according to its website, SiteGround’s live chat and phone support provide instant assistance, while tickets are answered within 15 minutes on average.
 There is also an extensive knowledge base, a help widget on every page of your account control panel and Site Tools, and an AI chatbot.
 It’s powered by ChatGPT, trained by SiteGround’s AI engineers, and backed by expert prompt engineering to provide accurate answers and address specific inquiries through a broad selection of frequently asked questions.

-I read a lot of SiteGround reviews, and they all said that SiteGround’s customer support is excellent.
+I read a lot of SiteGround reviews on online forums and Reddit.
+They all said that SiteGround’s customer support is excellent.
 On top of that, the company received a couple of Stevie Awards for customer service and claimed a 97.7% customer satisfaction rate in previous years.
 Of course, I was a bit skeptical, so I decided to give it a go.

 siteground-knowledge-base